 Only available in a small percentage of cases, punitive damages are used to punish the liable party for the part they played in causing the accident.
 Punitive damages are only used in extreme cases where the liable party acted in a manner deemed grossly negligent or if they acted in a manner intended to cause harm.

-Make Sure to File the Necessary Paperwork on Time
+Make Sure to File the Necessary Paperwork for Your Worker’s Comp on Time

 In Illinois, construction accident victims must report any injury to their employer within 45 days if filing a workers’ comp claim.
-They will then have three years from the date of the injury to submit an official workers’ comp claim.
-If you are attempting to collect compensation through a personal injury lawsuit, you will have two years to file.
+They will then have three years from the date of the injury to submit an official claim.

 If you miss the filing deadline, there is a strong chance that you will be out of options for recovering damages.
 However, in certain situations, the filing deadline can be altered by the details of the case.
 An exception to the deadline could result in an extension or limitation on the time you have to file.